RomicaSimon/NEW-Bug-Report_Cuddle-Clones_App/README.md

 **Description:**

-The word "area" is written incorectly in the pop-up message
+Spelling mistake of the word "area" in the pop-up message when user is uploading an image

 **Steps to reproduce:**